 Travelers Become Advocates

-After you see the Zoe Empowers empowerment model in person and meet the children whose lives are being transformed, you will return home with incredible experiences and stories to share.
+After you see the Zoe empowerment model in person and meet the children whose lives are being transformed, you will return home with incredible experiences and stories to share.
 Our desire is to ensure that you are equipped to do so as effectively as possible.
-The most impactful time to share about the work of Zoe Empowers is within the first few weeks after you return home — when the experiences and stories are fresh in your heart and mind.
-This is the perfect time to raise awareness and to help raise additional funds to expand the work of Zoe Empowers.
-We ask that you make yourself available to speak with churches, groups, and individuals about what you have seen, and help facilitate opportunities for others to get involved in the work of Zoe Empowers.
-Our staff members are available to assist you with presentation materials and are often able to help present Zoe Empowers’s model to individuals and groups within your network.
+The most impactful time to share about the work of Zoe is within the first few weeks after you return home — when the experiences and stories are fresh in your heart and mind.
+This is the perfect time to raise awareness and to help raise additional funds to expand the work of Zoe.
+We ask that you make yourself available to speak with churches, groups, and individuals about what you have seen, and help facilitate opportunities for others to get involved in the work of ZOE.
+Our staff members are available to assist you with presentation materials and are often able to help present ZOE’s model to individuals and groups within your network.